 Accordion entrance examination

-- Transcription of a keyboard composition by J.S.
+- A transcription of a keyboard composition by J.S.
 Bach (or movements thereof), maximum duration about 10 minutes

 - Freely selected transcription from any stylistic period

-The compositions need not be played from memory.
-All compositions should be performed without accompaniment.
+The programme does not need to be performed from memory.
+All compositions must be performed without accompaniment.

 Announcement of results